 Creating a Resilient, Low-Carbon Economy

-Since 2008, regional GDP has grown by 32 percent while total region-wide emissions have declined more than 6 percent.
+Since 2008, regional GDP has grown by 96 percent while total region-wide emissions have declined more than 15 percent.
 The states, cities, and province in the PCC continue to demonstrate that leading on climate policy and driving economic growth are not mutually exclusive: low carbon economies can thrive and lead the world in attracting investors, businesses, job-seekers, and residents.
-We also recognize that updating, improving and climate-proofing the Pacific Coast’s critical infrastructure offers significant opportunity for investment and innovative partnerships to drive the clean, modern, resilient and robust economy of the future.
-We are working together to collect data, conduct analysis, and communicate effective strategies for reducing carbon while spurring job growth and market transformation and strengthening our communities and local economies against the threat of climate change.
+At the same time, the Pacific Coast is facing increasing climate impacts, including extreme heat, wildfire, and smoke.
+PCC partners are working together to strengthen resilience across the region by coordinating on shared challenges, exchanging best practices, and advancing solutions that protect communities and critical infrastructure.
+Through focused working groups and regional collaboration, PCC supports efforts to reduce emissions, build climate resilience, and foster a clean, modern, and robust economy.

 HIGHLIGHTS